Skip to main content

 Hands on fun and learning

-This is a great hands on workshop for students to explore the topic of energy.
-Students will carry out energy experiments, play the energy game, and have fun and learn.
+The Energy Challenge Workshop is a great hands on workshop for pupils from 3rd to 6th class to explore the topic of sustainable energy.
+Students will carry out energy experiments, play the energy game, learn and have fun.

 What we cover